-The DOE Brookhaven Site Office (BHSO) continued to provide oversight of BNL programs during 2015 and participated as an observer of the BSA Multi-Topic Assessment of BNL's environmental protection programs.
-The scope of the assessment focused on requirements related to BNL's Sustainability, Spill Response, and Best Management Programs.
-While the assessment evaluated a comprehensive range of safety and environmental topics, the focus was on institutional risk, DOE and regulatory agency expectations, and ensuring that key environmental requirements are being implemented.

-The assessment of these programs identified

-13 Noteworthy Practices, 2 Minor Nonconformances, and 14 Opportunities for Improvement.
-Except for the noted Minor Nonconformances, the assessed programs as a whole were found to be in conformance with applicable BNL Standards-Based Management System and external regulatory requirements.
-A causal analysis was performed and a corrective action plan was prepared for the identified nonconformances.
-Progress on the actions are being tracked to closure in BNL's Institutional Assessment Tracking System.
+The DOE Brookhaven Site Office (BHSO) continued to provide oversight of BNL programs during 2016 and participated as an observer of the BSA Multi-Topic Assessment of BNL's environmental protection programs.
+The scope of the assessment focused on ensuring the National Environmental Policy Act (NEPA) and Cultural Resources programs were in compliance with DOE, BSA, and regulatory agency expectations.
+The assessment identified two Noteworthy Practices, two Observations, and five Opportunities for Improvement.
+Except for the noted Observations, the assessed programs as a whole were found to be in conformance with applicable BNL Standards-Based Management System and external regulatory requirements.
+A causal analysis was performed and a corrective action plan was prepared for the identified observations to address the issues.
+Progress on the actions was tracked to closure in BNL's Institutional Assessment Tracking System.